shengmeiLiu/Evlag/README.md

 + `evparse` - the EvParse utility for parsing EvLag log files.

-+ `evdetect` - the EvDetect utility number finding a particular device.
++ `evdetect` - the EvDetect utility for finding a particular device number.

 + `logs` - sample log files produced by EvLag.

-+ `debian` - configuration files for making a Debian package for EvLag.
++ `debian` - configuration files for making and hosting a Debian package for EvLag.

 ## Compile